mhuot/dymolpipy/PRD.md

 - Flask app (existing `app/`), extended with new JSON POST endpoints under `/api/*`.
 - Rendering via Pillow (existing), with parameterized dimensions and fonts.
 - Printing via `lpr`, default printer name set to "DYMO LabelWriter 450" (configurable).
+If `media` is not set, we attempt to discover the 30252 token via `lpoptions`.
 - Apple Shortcut invokes POST /api/print with JSON and a token header.

 ## API (v1)